TOSIT-IO/tdp-collection-prerequisites/README.md

 ansible-playbook playbooks/all.yml
 ```

-This playbook deploys the following services: Chrony, a CA.
+This playbook deploys the following services: Chrony, a CA, a LDAP, a KDC.

 ## HTTP proxy configuration